jedinym/sqc-text/main.typ

 #footnote[https://github.com/sb-ncbr/sqc] and SQCLib
 #footnote[https://github.com/sb-ncbr/sqclib].

-This chapter begins with an introduction to _SQC's_ high-level architecture and design decisions, followed by a closer examination of the implementation.
+This section begins with an introduction to _SQC's_ high-level architecture and design decisions, followed by a closer examination of the implementation.

 == Requirements